marcocrowe/learn-software-testing/exam-papers/exam-2019-software-testing-sodv06002.md

 ﻿
 # Software Testing - Exam Paper - 2022 - Summer

 **Instructions**:  Answer any 3 questions.
-All questions carry equal
+All questions carry equal marks

 The use of programmable or text storing calculators is expressly forbidden.